-Province of Canada, in population its largest at 14.57 million (Statistics Canada, 2019), with a thriving commercial and subsidized theatre scene.
+Province of Canada, in population its largest at 14,789,778 (Statistics Canada, 2021), with a thriving commercial and government subsidized theatre scene.

 Like much of the rest of Canada, the professional theatre in Ontario was born from the confluence of several events: the arrival of Europeans (especially garrison soldiers) with their entertainments (which got them through the winter), the burgeoning of grassroots amateur theatre both in the education system and the communities themselves (like the Ottawa Little Theatre), and a reaction to the success of touring companies from the United States and across the Atlantic in the 1800s and well into the 1900s.